2006–07 UEFA Cup

-The 2006–07 UEFA Cup was the 36th UEFA Cup, Europe's second-tier club football tournament.
+The 2006–07 UEFA Cup was the 36th edition of the UEFA Cup, Europe's second-tier club football tournament.
 On 16 May 2007, at Hampden Park, Glasgow, Scotland, Sevilla won their second consecutive UEFA Cup, defeating Espanyol 3–1 on penalties after the match finished 2–2 after extra time.
-Sevilla became the first side to win the competition two years in a row since Real Madrid achieved this feat in 1985 and 1986.
+Sevilla became the second side to win the competition for two consecutive seasons, following the hiatus of the original record holder Real Madrid achieved in 1985 and 1986.

-Walter Pandiani of Espanyol was the top goalscorer of this UEFA Cup edition with 11 goals scored.
+Walter Pandiani of Espanyol was the top goals scorer of this UEFA Cup edition with 11 goals.

 Association team allocation

-A total of 155 teams from 52 UEFA associations participated in the 2006–07 UEFA Cup.
+A total of 155 teams from 52 UEFA associations competed for the 2006–07 UEFA Cup.
 Associations were allocated places according to their 2005 UEFA league coefficient, which takes into account their performance in European competitions from 2000–01 to 2004–05.

 Below is the qualification scheme for the 2006–07 UEFA Cup: